Important Steps for Undergraduates

 Take the three-minute Graduating Student Survey.
 This survey is the University’s effort to understand your post-graduation plans and to enhance programs and services offered by the Center for Career Education.
 Please note that only those who have applied to graduate can access the survey.

 Register for Multicultural Graduation Celebrations.
-Any graduating student of CC, SEAS, GS or Barnard is eligible to participate.
+Any graduating student of CC, SEAS, GS, or Barnard is eligible to participate.
+View graduation celebration dates and register.

 Get help navigating your plans for life beyond Columbia.
 Meet with career counselors from the Center for Career Education (CCE) to strategize your job search, consider graduate school options, pivot your plans, or map out your next steps.
 CCE serves Columbia College and Engineering alumni for life.